intersystems-community/irisdemo-demo-htap/ICM/README.md

 Run the deployiris.sh script.
 It deploy InterSystems IRIS for you.

 You will notice that ICM will write on the screen the URL for the management portal.
 Save that.
-You will be able to open the management portal using the user SuperUser and the password sys.
+You will be able to open the management portal using the user **SuperUser** and the password **sys**.
 Notice that there is a namespace called SPEEDTEST.
 This is where the speed test table will be created.
 You will be able to look at its contents during and after the speed test is run.

 ## Deploy the Speed Test